-Now if you are one of those who tried all the above four methods and still cannot see your calf grow even if your nutrition and your patience level is on point.
-Then the time has come to break some conventional rules.
+Now if you are one of those who tried all the above four methods and still cannot see your calves grow even if your nutrition and your patience level is on point, then the time has come to break some conventional rules.

 As opposed to what I mentioned in the first point, try doing something different here.

 Select a day on which you have planned your calf workout, start your exercise session with a calf workout but go crazy here with a number of sets you will do.
 You can try this at the end of the workouts too.